sarahsamorodnitsky/spagg/README.md

 ## Vignettes

 For example usage of `spagg` in single-cell spatial proteomics imaging analysis, please see the associated vignettes.
-The vignettes illustrate how to apply the weighted means and ensemble approaches in analyses of real multiplexed spatial proteomics datasets.
+The `spagg` package contains three vignettes:

+1. `Getting Started`: this vignette illustrates how to use `spagg` for univariate or bivariate colocalization analyses on simulated data.
+2. `Analysis of a Non-Small Cell Lung Cancer Dataset`: this vignette illustrates how to use `spagg` to analyze a non-small cell lung cancer dataset.
+3. `Accommodating Multiple Radii`: this vignette illustrates how to incorporate multiple radii into a `spagg` analysis using the `SPOT` method.

 ## Bugs and Improvements